sahil-rawat/sahil-rawat.github.io/_posts/2021-07-19-INTRO-TO-C-III.md

 printf("%zu", sizeof 3.14);    // Prints 8 on my system
 ```

 Remember: it’s the size in bytes of the *type* of the expression, not the size of the expression itself.
-That’s why the size of 2+7 is the same as the size of variable "a" they’re both type int.
+That’s why the size of 2+7 is the same as the size of variable “a” they’re both type int.
 Also, you can simply use the sizeof operator to find the bytes that a particular data type uses in memory

 ```c
 printf("%zu", sizeof(int));  // Prints 4 on my system